alagram/Q-and-A/README.md

 The way is works is that, given a question, if any other user should post an answer it will display automatically without the user having to refresh their page.

+We connect to a local instance of redis in development, so you'll have to install redis:

+* run `brew install redis` and follow the instructions on how to start redis.

 # Other features
 Questions and answers can be updated.
 Pagination has been added to the questions index page to help users with navigating questions easily should the number of questions increase.